p3nGu1nZz/Tau/docs/Specification.md

 # Tau 2.0 Specification

 Tau 2.0 is an innovative language model framework designed to operate within the Hugging Face ecosystem while breaking away from traditional discrete-text input methods.
-Instead, Tau 2.0 processes high-dimensional embeddings generated from diverse modalities (text, images, audio, video, and real-time audio) to produce a compact, semantically rich, 3-to-5-dimensional action vector.
-This unified vector is then used with Approximate Nearest Neighbor (ANN) or HNSW methods to retrieve words or phrases corresponding to the model’s output.
+Instead, Tau 2.0 processes high-dimensional embeddings generated from diverse modalities (text, images, audio, and video) to produce a compact, semantically rich, special orthogonal group SO(3) action vector (or S³ manifold representation).
+This unified vector is then used with Approximate Nearest Neighbor (ANN) or HNSW methods to retrieve words or phrases corresponding to the model's output.
 In essence, Tau learns a complete world model—gaining context from multiple input signals and dynamically determining when and how to respond.

 ---